 Final approval of degree granting

 Program Committee.
-The Medical and Molecular Sciences Graduate Program Committee will consist of an affiliated faculty members from the department, serving in staggered, three- year terms.
+The Medical and Molecular Sciences Graduate Program Committee will consist of affiliated faculty members from the department, serving in staggered, three- year terms.
 The graduate program coordinator will serve as chair of the Program Committee.
 Responsibilities of the Program Committee shall include:

 Admission of students into the program